Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Experiments and results

-As seen in \Cref{tbl:acoustics}, our approach performs slightly better than GSLM and pGSLM in terms of SQuId-MOS, with improvements of $0.31$ and $0.60$ in MOS score, respectively.
-When compared to AudioLM, our approach is comparable to the 3-RVQ version and slightly inferior to the 12-RVQ version, with a decrease of $0.09$ in SQuId-MOS.
-In terms of average speaker similarity, our method demonstrates a significant improvement of $0.31$ over the GSLM method.
-However, the pGSLM methods fail to maintain speaker identity in their continuations, resulting in scores of around $0$.
+As seen in \Cref{tbl:acoustics_mos}, our approach performs better than GSLM in terms of N-MOS with an improvement of $0.55$ absolute.
+When compared to AudioLM, our approach is comparable to the 3-RVQ version and slightly inferior to the 12-RVQ version, with a decrease of $0.19$ in N-MOS.
+One can see in \Cref{tbl:acoustics_mos} that the results of TWIST are similar to those of GSLM, and that Spectron outperforms the 1.3B and 7B versions by $0.4$ and $0.65$ respectively.
+SpeechGPT performs slightly inferior to Spectron, which outperforms it by a score of $0.3$. \Cref{tbl:acoustics_ss} presents the results for average speaker similarity.
+Our method demonstrates a significant improvement of $0.31$ over the GSLM method.
 When compared to AudioLM, our method outperforms both the 3-RVQ and 12-RVQ versions, with increases of $0.05$ and $0.07$ in average speaker similarity, respectively.
-These results indicate that comparable acoustic quality can be achieved with a simpler approach.
-Our model is trained end-to-end and utilizes the universal speech representation of spectrograms.
+Moreover, comparing to TWIST 1.3B and 7B, the proposed method improve the average speaker similarity by $0.18$ and $0.19$, respectively.
+These results indicate that comparable acoustic quality can be achieved with Spectron's simpler approach.
+Our model is trained end-to-end and utilizes the universal speech representation encoded by spectrograms.
+Note that SpeechGPT does not intend to preserve speaker identity, which is why its average speaker similarity is lower.